First Time Ski Trip Guide to Breckenridge

 Ski-in/Ski-out from the Grand Colorado on Peak 8

-If you’re preparing for a ski trip to Breckenridge for the first time, planning out your day of skiing can be a bit daunting!
+If you’re preparing for a winter trip to Breckenridge for the first time, planning out your day of skiing can be a bit daunting!
 With 2,908 skiable acres, 187 trails, and 235 lifts Breckenridge Ski Resort offers a variety of terrain for all levels from beginner to expert.
 If you’re not sure where to start, read on for a breakdown of beginner to expert hike-to terrain so you can get the most out of your days on the mountain.

 Beginner: Green